hbouvier/node-tagger/README.md

 replace __MyPersonalTaggerService__ by the name you will chose for your service.

     heroku create --stack cedar __MyPersonalTaggerService__
+    heroku config:set BASEURL=__MyPersonalTaggerService__.herokuapp.com
     git push heroku master

-Then open your browser at http://__MyPersonalTaggerService__.herokuapp.com/
+Then open your browser at http://__MyPersonalTaggerService__.herokuapp.com/ or http://__MyPersonalTaggerService__.herokuapp.com/docs/ to have the REST API doc